Search

 This shift explains why many of our clients transition from fixed-price arrangements to dedicated teams precisely at this inflexion point.
 The change reflects the reality that post-funding development demands continuous adaptation rather than discrete project delivery.

 The same pattern emerges with technical infrastructure.
-Our Belgian fintech client, c-Quilibrium, started with just two developers for their 2018 proof-of-concept.
+Our client c-Quilibrium started with just two developers for their 2018 proof-of-concept.
 But as their supply chain optimisation platform grew, one API integration led to many more.
 What began as discrete projects evolved into a platform infrastructure that required continuous expert attention.
 They eventually established three distinct, dedicated teams: Innovation, Enterprise, and Technical Support, embedded within their core operations.

 Lastly, there’s the cost factor.
 Fixed-price contracts look clean until scope reality hits.
-We've tracked UK fintech clients who ended up paying 40-60% above their original quotes through legitimate change requests.
+We've tracked clients in fast-growing tech environments who ended up paying 40–60% above their original quotes through legitimate change requests.

-Consider a typical evolution: you scope an API integration project, then users demand connections to additional banking partners, PSD2 updates mandate authentication modifications, and evolving fraud prevention requirements necessitate the addition of expanded data fields.
-Each change triggers renegotiation cycles whilst dedicated teams absorb these shifts as natural components of ongoing platform evolution.
+Consider a typical evolution: you scope an integration project, then users ask for additional connections, internal priorities change, and new product or operational needs require the work to expand.
+Each change triggers renegotiation cycles, whilst dedicated teams absorb these shifts as natural components of ongoing platform evolution.
 The cost structure becomes more predictable even if individual monthly expenses vary.

 For CTOs considering the transition from fixed-price to dedicated teams, our experience suggests a phased approach: